Skip to main content

 • platform

-• The parameter accepts one or more values from the list of supported platform names.
-This parameter is optional and can be used to filter the samples by their detected platform value.
+• The parameter accepts one or more values from the list of supported platform names, and filters the samples by their detected platform value.
+Repeat the parameter to request several platforms in one query.
+When the parameter is omitted, no platform filtering is applied and the feed returns records for all available platforms.
+Values are case-insensitive.
 Supported values are: Android, Boot, ByteCode, Document, DOS, Firmware, FreeBSD, iOS, Linux, MacOS, OS2, Palm, Script, Symbian, Unix, Unknown, Win32, Win64

 • Optional